 Heat a large non stick skillet on medium heat.
 Place a piece of parchment paper on the bottom of the tortilla press (see notes below if you do not have one), 1 ball of dough in the center, and then a second piece of parchment on top of the dough.
 Press the tortilla press down until the dough is flattened into a paper thin circle, about 7" in diameter.

 Carefully peel back one piece of parchment from the flattened tortilla.
 Place the now exposed side of the tortilla onto the hot skillet, and then carefully peel away the top layer of parchment paper.
 Fry the tortilla for about 1 minute, until little brown marks have just started to form.
 Flip the tortilla over and fry for another minute, until the other side has browned a little bit.

 Repeat for the remaining 3 tortillas.
 Store these almond flour tortillas in air tight reusable bags the fridge for up to a few days, or divide them with parchment paper and store them in the freezer!

-- Although I highly recommend using a tortilla press, because you will get perfect tortillas without much effort, there are other ways to make tortillas without out one.
+Although I highly recommend using a tortilla press, because you will get perfect tortillas without much effort, there are other ways to make tortillas without out one.
 You can either roll the dough out as thin as possible using a rolling pin, then cut it into a circle using a pizza or fondant cutter, or press each ball of dough into a thin tortilla using a heavy cast iron skillet.
-Either way,be sure to place the dough on top of a piece of parchment paper and then a sheet of wax paper over top of the dough before rolling or pressing.
+Either way,be sure to place the dough in between two pieces of parchment paper before rollingor pressing.